You Should Be Doing These Things To Absorb More Nutrients From Your Food

 Reduce stress levels

 When you’re stressed, your body is in ‘fight or flight’ mode, getting ready to run from a tiger.
-Your bodies energy and blood supply are focused away from the digestive system, making it more difficult to properly digest your food.
-The mineral Magnesium and amino acid Tyrosine helps to reduce stress levels.
+Your body’s energy and blood supply are focused away from the digestive system, making it more difficult to properly digest your food.
+The mineral Magnesium helps to reduce stress levels.

 Pair iron with vitamin C